eml-physical changes needed

 I will attach a copy of our earlier draft just so you can see what i mean.

-#9 Updated by Chris Jones over 17 years ago
+#9 Updated by Chris Jones about 18 years ago

 The distribution element underneath the individual entities such as dataTable is